hexters/wirehmvc/README.md

 Rendering components can only be done on components in the module folder, or you can see `Modules\Blog\Http\Middleware\LivewireSetupBlogMiddleware` class.
 I assume the module name is `Blog`!

-In order for a component to be used in another module, you need to declare it first, open the provider in each of your modules, see the example below.
+In order for a component to be used in another module, you need to register it first, open the provider in each of your modules, see the example below.

 ```php